doctrine/DoctrineMongoDBBundle/Resources/doc/cookbook/registration_form.rst

 Handling the Form Submission
 ----------------------------

 Next, you need a controller to handle the form.
-Start by creating a simple controller for displaying the registration form:
+Start by creating a controller that will display the registration form:

 .. code-block:: php